Fahim-Azwad/python-messaging-app/README.md

 * Twilio Free Trial Account

 ## Contributing
-Fee free to add suggestions!
+Feel free to add suggestions!

 ## License
-The contents of this repository is licensed under a [MIT License](https://opensource.org/licenses/MIT)
+The contents of this repository are licensed under a [MIT License](https://opensource.org/licenses/MIT)